Rahul Gandhi has no fire but Cong playing with fire by attempting Hindu-Muslim divide: Rajnath

 "The Congress wants to disturb social harmony.
 They look at the Muslim community only as a vote bank.
 I have a suggestion for them -- politics should not be done only for forming governments.
 The aim of politics should be for nation building," he said.

-"Rahul Gandhi has no fire but Congress is playing with fire," he said.
+"Rahul Gandhi has no fire but the Congress is playing with fire,” the senior BJP leader said.

 Singh said people of the country will repose their faith in Prime Minister Narendra Modi and the BJP's tally will improve significantly based on the performance of the government in the last five years.

 "Our seats will increase in Uttar Pradesh and West Bengal and we will get some seats in Tamil Nadu.
 Our account will open in Kerala as well.
-We are winning a good number of seats in Andhra Pradesh and Telangana," the senior BJP leader said.
+We are winning a good number of seats in Andhra Pradesh and Telangana," he said.

 "We will increase our tally in Odisha, Jharkhand and Assam.
 We are sweeping Chhattisgarh," he said, asserting that the BJP will cross the 370-mark.